srinirad/c-activity-sets/set05/README.md

 ***Output***
 ```
-The camel does not have a nice name
+The camel Conky not have a nice name
 ```

 ---